-- Prerequisites: Freshman Academy Honors Spanish 1 - Content: Students will continue their study of the Spanish communication, culture, connections, comparisons, and communities by engaging in authentic interaction with native Spanish language experiences. - Activities: The target language is used more than in first year.
+In this yearlong course, students will continue their study of the Spanish communication, culture, connections, comparisons, and communities by engaging in authentic interaction with native Spanish language experiences.

+The target language is used more than in first year.
 Students write more complex sentences, role-play, and read more extensive selections.
 The culture of Spanish speaking countries will be further explored.